reallyreadit/blog/_posts/2021-01-11-the-best-digital-reading-of-2020-brought-to-you-by-readup.markdown

 Uniquely, Readup sources top-quality reading material without any individual human interference.
 Curation is fully decentralized across the entire community of Readers.

-Every time a reader [finishes an article](https://blog.readup.com/2020/11/02/how-readup-knows-whether-or-not-youve-read-an-article.html), it gets boosted in the universal algorithm.
+Every time a Reader [finishes an article](https://blog.readup.com/2020/11/02/how-readup-knows-whether-or-not-youve-read-an-article.html), it gets boosted in the universal algorithm.
 On a daily basis, articles compete for the coveted AOTD (Article of the Day) trophy and once a year we announce the *ultimate* winners, the Articles of the Year.

 As we did [last year](https://blog.readup.com/2019/12/29/readups-top-reads-of-2019.html), we broke the list into three sections (based on length, shown as estimated reading time) and cut it off after the top 5 in each category.
 Without further ado, the winners: